v-sundaresan/truenet_tumseg/README.md

 ## TrUE-Net architecture:
 <img
-src="images/main_architecture_final.png"
+src="images/Network_architecture.png"
-alt="Triplanar U-Net ensemble network (TrUE-Net). (a) U-Net model used in individual planes, (b) Overall TrUE-Net architecture."
+alt="Proposed triplanar ensemble network architecture. (a) Input modalities in the axial plane along with manual segmentations for NCR/NET (blue), ET (yellow), ED (red) and TC (magenta), (b) the proposed network and (c) 3-layer deep U-Net blocks used in (b).
+Slices with 4 channels (input modalities) were provided to all U-nets."
 />

 ### Classes and the loss function: